anibalacatania/libresense2/README.md

 App for sensory analysis

 This is  a first attempt  at building  an open source software for sensory analysis.
-In this first step we are trying to build an app for QDA (Qunatitative descriptive analysis)
+In this first step we are trying to build an app for QDA (Quantitative descriptive analysis)

 We presented this project at LatinR 2018 in Buenos Aires,Argentina